 Gluten Free Milan: A Complete Travel Guide for Celiacs

 Looking for the best gluten free restaurants and bakeries in Milan?
-You’re in the right place – we just got done eating our way through the city, on the lookout for the best gluten free spots in the city.
+You’re in the right place – we’ve been to Milan twice over the past couple of years, and we spent the vast majority of that time running around eating our way through the city on the lookout for the best gluten free spots in the city.

 In this guide, we’ll give you a complete guide to eating gluten free in Milan, from some travel tips we picked up during our six weeks in Italy, to the best dedicated gluten free restaurants and bakeries in Milan, plus some other Celiac-safe spots that are accredited by the AIC – Italy’s Celiac Association.

-After a few weeks in Sicily (read about our Sicily road trip here), where the gluten free options were few and far between, we landed in Milan for a 24 hour trip before making our way through northern Italy.
+On our first trip to Milan, we arrived after a few weeks in Sicily (read about our Sicily road trip here), where the gluten free options were few and far between.
+We landed in Milan for a 24 hour trip before making our way through northern Italy.

 We went from cooking for ourselves for most meals in Sicily (which is delightful thanks to the amazing bounty of fresh produce and ingredients) to trying to figure out how the heck we were going to eat at every restaurant and bakery on the list (we almost made it to all of them, too!).